the shift

 the wall coming down

-The point isn’t fewer humans.
-It’s humans operating at a different leverage.
-The opportunities we’re finding require people who can move with this shift, not resist it.
+I'm doing most of the build work myself right now, and bringing my studio team along as we go, upgrading workflows together, upskilling in real time.
+For me, the point isn't fewer humans.
+It's humans operating at a different leverage.
+The opportunities we're now able to take require people who can move with this shift, not resist it.

 what vana taught me